Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Train Scheduling Problem

 \looseness=-1

 The first two constraints ensure that each train must have a complete route from a source yard to a destination yard.
 The third constraint ensures that a train cannot visit a yard more than once.

 Traditionally, Operations Research (OR) techniques are employed to tackle the TSP, leveraging mathematical modeling and optimization to systematically improve train path scheduling \cite{lusby2011railway, dong2020integrated}.
-These methods excel in breaking down the TSP into a graph optimization problem, aiming to identify non-intersecting routes for trains in time and space.
+These methods break down the TSP into a graph optimization problem to identify non-intersecting routes for trains in time and space.
+While OR methods provide structured solutions, they face notable limitations, particularly in computational efficiency and adaptability.
+Computing exact solutions incurs high overhead, and frequent rescheduling is required in this domain to accommodate disruptions such as infrastructure failures, or train delays \cite{khadilkar2018scalable}.

-However, the reliance on OR comes with limitations, particularly in its flexibility and responsiveness to unexpected disruptions, such as weather conditions or infrastructure or train failures.
-Additionally, as railway networks expand and the number of operational trains increases, the computational demands of OR methods surge, leading to significant challenges in maintaining optimal schedules, especially under conditions requiring frequent rescheduling \cite{khadilkar2018scalable}.